Simplifly Deccan: Legal issues

+Significant legal challenges have shaped the accessibility of air travel in India.
+In 2006, activists Subrata Pramanick and Rajiv Ranjan filed a landmark complaint (Case No. 3197/2006) against Deccan Aviation (Air Deccan) before the Court of the Chief Commissioner for Persons with Disabilities.
+The case challenged the airline's practice of charging a "wheelchair tax" of ₹500 for mobility assistance.
+This litigation, cited in the company's 2006 SEBI prospectus, contributed to the eventual mandate that all Indian carriers provide wheelchair assistance to passengers with disabilities free of charge under Civil Aviation Requirements (CAR).

 In popular culture

 Soorarai Pottru, a Tamil-language film starring Suriya, directed by Sudha Kongara was inspired by the initial events of Air Deccan and its founder Cpt.
 G. R. Gopinath.
 The film was also remade in Hindi as Sarfira by the same director, starring Akshay Kumar and Radhika Madan in the lead role.